-Here is one very good recipe of Molded Gingerbread Cookies with Clear Sugar Glaze from House on the Hill.
+Here is one very good recipe for Molded Gingerbread Cookies with Clear Sugar Glaze from House on the Hill.

 You can easily adjust the spices.
 For instance, if you are not a fan of cloves, leave them out.
 Crazy about ginger?
 Then add an extra ½ to 1 teaspoon.